Tips for Housetraining Your Puppy and Keeping Your Carpet Clean

 3. Avoid Indoor Accidents

 Puppies will need to go outside every one or two hours.
 It’s the owner’s responsibility to provide plenty of time outdoors, otherwise if left unattended for extended periods; a puppy will find a place to piddle.

-Close exists to other rooms with doors or baby gates so puppy can’t explore the unused parts of the house.
+Close exists to other rooms with doors or baby gates so the puppy can’t explore the unused parts of the house.

 4. Clean Messes Immediately

 It’s important to remove both the stain and the odor so puppy won’t use the spot as a scent marker for future accidents.
-Start by blotting or scooping to remove as much solids or liquids as possible.
-Then treat the mess with a pet stain and odor remover that has the Carpet and Rug Institute's Seal of Approval.
-Each certified product that features the national trade association’s sealgoes through rigorous testing in an independent laboratory, so you can be confident you’re treating the stain, removing the odors, and protecting the integrity of your carpet.
+Start by blotting or scooping to remove as many solids or liquids as possible.
+Then treat the mess with a pet stain and odor remover that has the Carpet and Rug Institute’s Seal of Approval.
+Each certified product that features the national trade association’s seal goes through rigorous testing in an independent laboratory, so you can be confident you’re treating the stain, removing the odors, and protecting the integrity of your carpet.

 If your carpet becomes deeply soiled from multiple accidents and dirty little puppy paws, you may want to consider hiring a professional carpet cleaner.
 For those with allergies, frequent vacuuming and regularly-scheduled cleaning will remove virtually all embedded allergens and pet dander.
 Certified CRI Seal of Approval service providers have the experience needed to treat stains, remove odors and leave carpet looking like new.